elastic/package-registry/README.md

 └── manifest.yml
 ```

-More details about each asset can be found in ASSETS.md
+More details about each asset can be found in the reference package: /testdata/package/reference

 ## Architecture